Chapter 2 : 1. The Unmanned Lighthouse

 “I don’t know.”

 “I don’t know!” she bursted out hotly.
-“At first I thought I could…” her throat swelled, but she swallowed it back.
-“But it was too late when I arrived.
+“At first I thought I could” her throat swelled, but she swallowed it back.
+“But I went too far, not far enough, I don’t know.
+It was too late when I arrived.
 They were already-” Gone.
 Sirius avoided her eyes, his jaw clenching tightly.
 “Then I thought that time would just heal its self, that I had no effect on the damn thing, but you had to arrive with your bloody motorcycle, climbing those damn stairs and I panicked!”

 “‘I had to arrive’.
 If you came from the bloody future, then you already knew I would arrive.”